-If you subscribe to the philosophy that food is medicine and you're hoping to increase your testosterone levels at the grocery store, then focus on these 30 foods that are known testosterone boosters!
+If you subscribe to the philosophy that food is medicine and you're hoping to increase your testosterone levels at the grocery store, then focus on these 30 foods that are known to increase testosterone!

 1. PotatoesEveryone knows that carbohydrates are extremely important for testosterone production, but instead of reaching for grains during your next meal, stack your plate high with potatoes.

 2. Macadamia NutsMacadamia nuts are not only delicious, but they’re also a good source of saturated and monounsaturated fatty acids, which are both important for testosterone production.

 Pro Tip: Place macadamia nuts in the freezer for a tasty, frozen treat.Macadamia nuts are also really low in polyunsaturated fats, which are detrimental for testosterone production, so if you want to maintain health testosterone levels try to avoid pufas AT ALL COSTS.

 3. YogurtYogurt has been a source of probiotics and gut-friendly enzymes before bacteria was even cool.
 But just take care to consume yogurt without the extra sugar and flavoring, both of which can have the opposite effect on gut health.